 Typically, both heater types are silent.

 Convection heaters heat air up as it passes through their heating element, and the hot air rises upwards.

 Infrared heaters are also entirely quiet, aside from a small ‘hum’ on startup.

 Safety / Child-Proof

-One issue with infrared heaters is that they can get very, very hot.
-This heat is applied whatever is infront of the infrared heating element… including the grill of the heater itself!
+With infrared, to heat is applied to whatever is infront of the infrared heating element… including the grill of the heater itself!
 This can be dangerous with kids or pets around.
 Thankfully, good modern models often have heat-proof exteriors (like Vornado’s infrared heater) or can be mounted in out of reach places.

 Have you ever seen infrared panel heaters?
 They’re incredible.